ashishshah1995/Hibernate-Relationship-Mapping/README.md

 4. @ManyToMany - FetchType.Lazy

-JOIN table - provides mapping between 2 tables
+**JOIN table**  provides mapping between 2 tables

+**foreign key** is to preserve relationship between tables

+**Referential Integrity**

-Main purpose of foreign key is to preserve relationship between tables and Referential Integrity which is it prevents operations that would destroy relationship.
-Also ensure valid data is inserted into foregin key column, can only contain valid refrence to primary key in other table
+1. It prevents operations that would destroy relationship.

+2. It ensures valid data is inserted into foregin key column, can only contain valid refrence to primary key in other table